agenticbuddy/claude_commands/README.md

 ## 🎯 Overview

 Strategy:CC Framework transforms Claude into a team of specialized agents, each with focused expertise and clear responsibilities.
-Through natural language commands, you can orchestrate complex workflows, manage projects, and leverage domain-specific knowledge from 30+ pre-configured specialist agents.
+Through natural language commands, you can orchestrate complex workflows, manage projects, and leverage domain-specific knowledge from 80+ pre-configured specialist agents across 7 focused categories.

 ## ✨ Features

-- **30+ Specialized Agents**: From backend engineers to UX designers, each agent has deep domain expertise
+- **80+ Specialized Agents**: Organized in 7 categories from Architecture to Strategy, each agent has deep domain expertise
 - **Intelligent Command System**: Natural language parsing for task creation and agent assignment
 - **Project Management Workflow**: Built-in project tracking, task management, and release coordination
 - **Markdown-Based Configuration**: Human-readable, version-controlled agent and command definitions